adamsilver/fdpb/01-Register.md

 </form>
 ```

-The form contains just 4 fields and a submit button.
-Each field has a label, which is where our analysis begins.
+The form contains just 4 fields and a submit button with each field having an associated label.
+Labels are where our analysis begins.

 ## Labels

+Labels describe the requirements for the form control.
 Each field needs an associated label because:

 - sighted users can see the instructions.
 - visually-impaired users can hear the instructions using a screen reader.